 Masters Degree in Behavioral Health: Program Overviews

-The study of behavioral health involves analyzing and understanding the relationship between the body, the mind and human behavior, and a master's degree in this discipline can help students develop the skills necessary to enter a range of careers in public and mental health.
+A master's degree in behavioral health can help students develop the skills necessary to enter a range of careers in public and mental health.
 Read on to learn about the prerequisites, curriculum and career options in this field.

 Upon completion of the program, students may enter the behavioral health field in such roles as case manager, researcher or public health administrator.
 They may also seek licensure as a mental health counselor.